 Hold the rope with your right arm only while your dog tugs on the other end.
 Start with your elbow bent in the shape of a ‘L’ then pull the rope towards your chest and repeat for 10 reps.
 Do not fully extend your arm.
 Then switch sides.

 Hold the rope with your right arm only again.
 This time start with your arm fully extended and curl it until your arm forms a ‘L’.
 Do this for 10 reps then switch sides.

 *Note: 2 and 3 can be combined into one movement for a full bicep curl.
 You can also do both sets of 10 before switching arms to increase the workout!

 This one requires you to sit on the floor with both hands on the rope.
 Start with your hands behind your head and your arms bent.
 Pull your hands up until your arms are fully extended above your head.
 Repeat for 10 reps.

 *This may be hard with shorter dogs or if your dog is a jumper.
 If he tries to jump, try it one handed using the other arm to keep him from pummeling you.

 Stand tall over your dog with the rope in one hand.
 Spin him in one direction for 5 reps, then change directions for another 5 reps.
 Switch sides.

 Feel free to increase the number of reps you do per exercise.
+I find that this is the best rope for this (Since my dog tends to destroy toys).
 Number of sets will be determined by your dog’s attention span to playing tug-of-war and whether you lose the rope so the game becomes a game of chase.
-For a cardio workout, check out my article on walks with my dog.
-If you don’t think you need to the exercise, read my article of 5 reasons why you should be working out today!